Boris Brkić

 Google Scholar

-Dr Boris Brkić is a senior research associate at BioSense Institute.
+Dr Boris Brkić is a Principal Research Fellow at BioSense Institute.
 He is an electrical engineer with his BEng and PhD obtained from the University of Liverpool.
 His expertise lies in simulation, design, development and implementation of portable mass spectrometers.
 Before joining BioSense, Dr Brkić worked as a research associate at University of Liverpool and as a principal project manager at Q Technologies Ltd. In this period, he was involved with research and development of portable membrane inlet mass spectrometers (MIMS) for detection of volatile organic compounds (VOCs) for environmental, security and energy applications.
 He led 10 research projects in total which included 2 Serbian national projects (Proof-of-concept and Prisma), 2 UK national projects (EPSRC), 4 EU projects (FP7, H2020 and Horizon Europe) and 2 industrial projects funded by British Petroleum, British Gas, Chevron, ConocoPhillips, ENI and Royal DSM.
 His current research interests are in areas of sustainable agriculture, personalized nutrition, food security and environmental applications.

 SCOPUS